jonlpersson/ed-latimore/site/_posts/2022-05-22-quotes-and-big-ideas-from-niccolò-machiavellis-the-prince.md

 ---

-> Of this, however, I am well persuaded, that it is better to be impetuous than cautious.
+> **Of this, however, I am well persuaded, that it is better to be impetuous than cautious.
 For Fortune is a woman who to be kept under must be beaten and roughly handled; and we see that she suffers herself to be more readily mastered by those who so treat her than by those who are more timid in their approaches.
-And always, like a woman, she favors the young, because they are less scrupulous and fiercer, and command her with greater audacity.
+And always, like a woman, she favors the young, because they are less scrupulous and fiercer, and command her with greater audacity.**

+If you have to choose between "too cautious" and "too impetuous", it is FAR better to be too impetuous.
+Opportunity is created expenditure of energy and effort.
+Not by conservation and prudence.
+If you don't put yourself out there and take some risks, you'll never see how beautiful your life can become.

 {% include widgets/summary.html id="book-quotes" %}